OneThingAI/comfyone-sdk/docs/api_reference.md

 ### ComfyOne

 Main client class that provides access to all API functionality.
+ComfyOne service implements a round-robin policy to select backend uniformly. if you want to use a specific backend, you can set the backend parameter in the PromptPayload.

 #### Parameters
 - `api_key` (str): Your OneThingAI API key